gaiaus/ICF/reform/call_to_action english (on-chain version).md

 ### Title: Declaration of No Confidence in the Interchain Foundation Leadership: A Call to Action

 ## Summary

-This proposal expresses a vote of no confidence in the Interchain Foundation (ICF) leadership and calls for increased transparency and accountability.
-It outlines concerns about the ICF's deviation from its mandated purpose, governance failures, conflicts of interest, lack of transparency, financial mismanagement, and alleged breach of fiduciary duty.
+This proposal calls for a vote of no confidence in the ICF leadership, grounded by serious concerns over governance failures, undue influences, and neglect of purpose and duty.

-The proposal asks voters to:

-1. Formally declare no confidence in the ICF Foundation Council leadership.
+Leadership, whether established or new, must possess an awareness if it is to be accountable for the legacy, reputation, and future it stewards.
+A vote of no confidence sends a clear zero tolerance message to the ICF Foundation Council about where they stand, and what must be rectified—immediately.

+However, this proposal is not an indictment; it’s a decisive call to action for stakeholders to assert their voice in actioning a constructive plan to rebuild confidence where trust has been broken.
+It also offers the foundation an opportunity to chart a new, responsible direction.

+A YES vote for this proposal means supporting the following measures:
-2. Demand that the ICF publish Comprehensive Annual Reports for fiscal years 2017-2023 within 60 days of the proposal's passage.
+- A demand for Comprehensive Annual Reports for fiscal years 2017-2023 within 60 days.

-3. Support contingency measures if the ICF fails to comply, including petitioning the Swiss Federal Supervisory Authority for Foundations (FSAF) for an audit on the foundation.

-This proposal aims to realign the ICF with its original mission and restore stakeholder trust in the foundation's management of its resources.
+- [Specific guidelines](​​https://github.com/gaiaus/ICF/blob/main/reform/audit_scope_reference) for the content and structure of these Reports.
+- Contingency measures, such as petitioning the Supervisory Authority (FSAF) if the ICF fails to comply with the proposal’s demands.

+**Links**:
 [Full text](https://forum.cosmos.network/t/proposal-last-call-declaration-of-no-confidence-in-icf-leadership-call-to-action/14233) of the proposal.

 [Forum Discussion](https://forum.cosmos.network/t/proposal-last-call-declaration-of-no-confidence-in-icf-leadership-call-to-action/14233)

 ## 1. 	**Preamble**